 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

-I’m going to show you a super quick and easy way to distress new wood.
+I’m going to show you how to distress new wood a quick and easy way.
+If you’ve been wondering how to make new wood look old, this is it.

-Do you stain your wood and wait hours for it to dry?
-Are you tired of sanding and getting paint dust everywhere?
+If you stain your wood and wait hours for it to dry or you’re tired of sanding and getting paint dust everywhere.
 This post is for you.

 If you love to paint furniture or signs, this post is a must-read for you.
 It’s a total game changer.

 It takes minutes.
 Just minutes.
 Distressing new wood has never been easier or faster.
 It’s mind blowing how far paint has come over the years.

 Ladies, it’s time to ditch the stain and grab your makeup brushes.
 We’re about to stain, weather, and distress new wood with paint that dries in minutes.
 (Yes I said makeup brushes)

 The Best Paint to Distress New Wood With